 You can select more than one parent project for collaborative projects for more than one unit or teamwork.
 To do that, you should add all related projects as Parent Project in the New Project Form.
 So, both the sub-projects and tasks you create will be shown under selected parent projects.

 NOTE: You can change all project settings later except selecting more than one parent project for a sub-project.
 That is why, if you want to create a project under more than one project, you should do this on this step.

 The person who created the project adds project admins and project members.
 At least one project admin must be added to the project while creating it. project admins have full authority in the project, which means they can edit anything on the project.

 NOTE: If a person you want to add to the project is not a member of your organization account, you cannot add her as a project member to the project.
 You can go to the Organization Settings page to find out what you should do to invite your team members to your organization account.

-NOTE: Account admin and project admin should not be confused with each other.
-Account admin is able to add new users to the organization, remove users, subscribe to Cubicl, and manage payments.
+NOTE: Account manager and project admin should not be confused with each other.
+Account manager is able to add new users to the organization, remove users, subscribe to Cubicl, and manage payments.
 On the other hand, a project admin manages a project in the organization.
 For more information about it, visit the Organization Settings page.

 A private project can be viewed only by project admins and project members of it.
 Non-members cannot even view the name of the project in the Projects section.

 To make an activity in the project, such as viewing, creating, editing, and deleting tasks, a user must have permission to do it.

 Users are categorized into 4 groups depending on permission level: